-- Biodiversity values have been adequately identified in the FEP; and - GMPs to address their protection and enhancement.
+- 1. Biodiversity values have been adequately identified in the FEP; and - 2.
+GMPs to address their protection and enhancement.

-4.5.16 Sub-Region FEP requirements
+4.5.17 Sub-Region FEP requirements

-Certified FEP Auditors shall assess the progress made towards meeting Sub-Region FEP requirements included in the Appendix of resource consents or the EMS of an Irrigation Scheme or Principal Water Supplier (holding a resource consent with a NLL) or HWRRP Collective, as they would influence the LOC of meeting the objective and targets included in the FEP.
+Certified FEP Auditors shall assess the progress made towards meeting Sub-Region FEP requirements included in the Appendix of resource consents or the EMS of an Irrigation Scheme or Principal Water Supplier (holding a resource consent with an NLL(s)) or HWRRP Collective, as they would influence the LOC of meeting the objective and targets included in the FEP.